aucontraire/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 4-print_hexa.py: script that prints all numbers from 0 to 98 in decimal and in hexadecimal
 * 5-print_comb2.py: script that prints numbers from 0 to 99
 * 6-print_comb3.py: script that prints all possible different combinations of two digits
+* 7-islower.py: function that checks for lowercase character